molee1354/simhub/README.md

 #### Re-running

-To re-run the simulation after modifying some of its parameters, you must recompile the simulation (this is indeed a roundabout way to get to things, which I indend on fixing in the future.
+To re-run the simulation after modifying some of its parameters, you must recompile the simulation (this is indeed a roundabout way to get to things, which I intend on fixing in the future.
 But for now, the simulations are quite tiny, so it should work).
 To recompile, simply run:

 ```shell
 sim rrun